AbyssAlora/nest-arango/README.md

 export class AuthModule { }
 ```

-Now we can inject the repository from inside of our service class using the `@InjectRepository()` decorator.
-As mentioned earlier, `ArangoRepository` is generic, so we need to pass the type of the entity to it.
-This type has to be registered in the `ArangoModule.forFeature([...])` call mentioned above.
+Now we can inject the repository into our service class using the `@InjectRepository()` decorator.
+As mentioned earlier, `ArangoRepository` is generic, so we need to pass the class of the entity to it.
+To access edge-specific methods provided by the `arangojs` package, use `ArangoEdgeRepository` with an entity class that extends `ArangoDocumentEdge`.
+This class has to be registered in the `ArangoModule.forFeature([...])` call mentioned above.
 See the example below:

 ```typescript
 import { Injectable } from '@nestjs/common';